 2) Zhongyi Mitakon Speedmaster 50mm f/0.95

-Mounts: Canon RF, Nikon Z, Sony FE, Micro Four Thirds
+Mounts: Canon EF, Canon RF, Nikon Z, Sony FE, Micro Four Thirds

-This mirrorless optic comes in two varieties, the full-frame version for Canon, Nikon and Sony cameras, and a dialled-down version for Olympus, Panasonic and co.
+This mirrorless optic comes in three varieties: a full-frame DSLR version for Canon, a full-frame mirrorless version for Canon, Nikon and Sony, and a scaled-down version for Olympus, Panasonic and co.
 Depth of field is sublimely soft wide open, and while sharpness is a little on the soft side as well this lens is still more than usable – though the Micro Four Thirds version is so compact that it's easy to knock the clickless aperture ring while focusing.

 3) Voigtländer Nokton 10.5/17.5/25/42.5mm f/0.95